Fifth Annual Summer Conference

 June 4, 2019 8:00 AM - 4:30 PM

-Rubén G. Perez has been in education since 1988.
+Rubén G. Perez has been in education since 1988 and a consultant for aha!
+Process, Inc. since 2003.
 Throughout his career, he has worked with students in grades K–12.
 His background includes general education, English language learners, curriculum development, dropout prevention, academic outreach in Section 8 housing, behavioral interventions, and organizing summits on race relations.

 Using a brain-based approach, this session looks at the underlying causes of anger, anxiety, and violence; how they develop; and the tools that can be used to change those responses.
 Emotions are processed 200 to 5,000 times faster than thought.
 To change behavior, the motivation for the behavior must be changed.
 This session will provide understandings on how that can be used with family, relationships, institutions, and oneself.